akwesimerit/Ghana-Fare-Avoidance-Railway/README.md

 This is a personal project by **Emmanuel**, built on open data and hosted for transparency, learning, and policy engagement.
 It extends a previous mini-project on public willingness to pay for transport, focusing now on rule-breaking behavior and its transport implications.

----

-Would you like this saved and uploaded as a `.md` file for GitHub or also converted to Word?